Radu-Nicolae/opendc-m3sa/README.md

 ## License

-OpenDC is distributed under the MIT license.
+M3SA is distributed under the MIT license.
 See [LICENSE.txt](/LICENSE.txt).